Marchand scores in 2nd OT, Panthers beat Oilers 5-4 in Game 2 to even the Stanley Cup Final

+“To be honest, I blacked out,” Marchand said.
+"I don’t even know where it went.
+It was a fortuitous bounce.
+We’ll take it.”

-Marchand's second goal of the night 8:04 into the second OT allowed Florida to escape with a split after Corey Perry scored to tie it with 17.8 seconds left in the third period and Stuart Skinner pulled for an extra attacker.
-Each of the first two games this final have gone to overtime, for the first time since 2014 and just the sixth in NHL history.
+Marchand's second goal of the night 8:04 into the second OT allowed Florida to escape with a split after Corey Perry tied it with 17.8 seconds left in the third period and Stuart Skinner pulled for an extra attacker.
+Each of the first two games this final have gone to overtime, the first time that has happened since 2014 and just the sixth in NHL history.

+“Obviously a long game,” said defenseman Seth Jones, who led the Panthers in ice time at 34:15.
+“We came here for a split and got it and just going to recover now.”

-Much like last year and the playoff run to this point, Sergei Bobrovsky was dialed in when he was needed the most, making some unreal saves while stopping 42 of the 46 shots he faced.
-His teammates provided the necessary goal support.
+Much like last year and the playoff run to this point, Sergei Bobrovsky was dialed in when he was needed the most, making some unreal saves while stopping 42 of the 46 shots he faced — including 14 in the overtimes.

+“He gives us a chance every night,” winger Evan Rodrigues said.
+"That’s all you can ask for.
+Some big saves, key saves at key moments, and we’re not taking him for granted, that’s for sure.”

-Along with Marchand, Sam Bennett scored his postseason-leading 13th goal and NHL record 12th on the road.
-Seth Jones scored into a wide-open net after some spectacular tic-tac-toe passing, and fellow defenseman Dmitry Kulikov tied it with a shot through traffic that Stuart Skinner almost certainly did not see.
+Along with Marchand, Sam Bennett scored his postseason-leading 13th goal and NHL-record 12th on the road.
+Jones scored into a wide-open net after some spectacular tic-tac-toe passing, and fellow defenseman Dmitry Kulikov tied it with a shot through traffic that Skinner almost certainly did not see.

 Kulikov’s goal came after Florida controlled play for several minutes in the second, hemming Edmonton in its zone shift after shift and piling up a 34-13 advantage in shot attempts during the period.
 Marchand’s OT goal was his 10th career goal in the final to lead all active players.